 - Use available to promise to schedule orders and lines

 There are literally hundreds of possible metrics you can use to manage your company, but using too many metrics can simply confuse the team.
 Decide which metrics make the most sense and if you use metrics that affect each other, make sure your targets are in line.
-For example, don’t target extremely low on-hand inventory levels if you promise same-day shipping from stock delivery.
+Some businesses decide to use management strategies such as objectives and key results (OKR) to set, and track goals and targets at the corporate level.
+To learn more about OKR and how your company can use OKR software to streamline your operations, check out profit.co.
+Additionally, don’t target extremely low on-hand inventory levels if you promise same-day shipping from stock delivery.
 Everything has a cost, and every decision affects multiple metrics.
 That’s why it’s important to know your customer and which factors they value most.
 Once you have a firm handle on what your customers value, you can measure performance against those factors, reserving other metrics for when you need to investigate emerging performance issues.

 What challenges are you finding most significant when it comes to customer service?
 Let us know in the comments section below.